 Boasts a slim profile, fitting suitably in an array of spaces.
 Easily cleaned, well-constructed with a rubber lining, and stops dirt from being tracked in.
 Several different options and styles available.

 Constructed from genuine Astroturf.
-Can contain over a pound of dirt.
+Can collect and contain over a pound of dirt.
 Plastic bristles easily remove dirt from shoes, boots, and pet paws.

 Plastic bristles create unpleasant crackling noise.
 Some dirt can remain trapped.
 Smaller in size than expected.